finos/community/docs/governance/Collaborative-Principles.md

 Projects should ensure that governance procedures are well-documented and followed by the team.
 Project governance documents should clearly state:
 * the requirements for a community member to gain committer or other leadership privileges
-* acceptance criteria for pull requests, including any style or quality guidelines (see the [CONTRIBUTING.md template](https://github.com/finos/project-blueprint/blob/master/.github/CONTRIBUTING.md) from our project blueprint for an example)
+* acceptance criteria for pull requests, including any style or quality guidelines (see the [CONTRIBUTING.md template](https://github.com/finos/software-project-blueprint/blob/main/CONTRIBUTING.md) from our software project blueprint for an example)

-Please see the software project [governance template](https://github.com/finos/software-project-blueprint/blob/main/CONTRIBUTING.md) for an example.
+Please see the [software project governance template](https://github.com/finos/software-project-blueprint/blob/main/CONTRIBUTING.md) or [standard project governance template](https://github.com/finos/standards-project-blueprint/blob/master/Readme.md) for recommended starting points.

 ## IP compliance

 FINOS maintains policies and procedures for ensuring that all contributed code is appropriately licensed.
-We require a contributor license agreement (CLA) from every contributor and use cla-bot to flag contributions that are not covered by a CLA.
-When cla-bot flags a pull request, project maintainers should not merge the pull request until FINOS has obtained a CLA from the contributor and cleared the contribution.
+We require a contributor license agreement (CLA) from every contributor and use [EasyCLA](Software-Projects/easycla) to flag contributions that are not covered by a CLA.
+When EasyCLA flags a pull request, project maintainers should not merge the pull request until FINOS has obtained a CLA from the contributor and cleared the contribution.
+See our [Contribution Compliance Requirements](Software-Projects/contribution-compliance-requirements) for more information.